genu/parse-backend/README.md

 * See the official [Parse Javascript SDK](https://parse.com/docs/js/guide) for parse specific methods.
 Remember, the official SDK specification should be valid.

 ## Roadmap
-* Add angular like double binding to Parse objects
+* Add angular-like double binding to Parse objects
 * Find/build a Parse mocking module for properly testing this

 ## Contributing